L&I Retrospective Rating Programs

 How Retrospective Rating Work

 A Retro coverage period lasts 12 months and can begin any calendar quarter.
-About 9 months after a coverage period ends, L&I looks back at your (or your group’s) actual experience and calculates a retrospective premium ("retro premium") for that 12-month coverage year.
-If your retro premium for the coverage year is below what is expected, you can potentially earn a partial refund of the difference between the retro premium and the standard premium.
-This evaluation occurs three times for the coverage year, about 12 months apart.
+About 9 months after a coverage period ends, L&I looks back at your group’s actual experience and calculates a retrospective premium ("retro premium") for that 12-month coverage year.
+If your retro premium for the coverage year is greater than the premium was anticipated to be, you can potentially earn a partial refund based on the standard premium and the premium necessary given the lower than expected safety performance of the group.
+This evaluation occurs annually, three times over a three-year period following the coverage year.

 Being in Retrospective Rating requires a commitment to improve safety and prevent injuries in the workplace.
 If your calculated retro premium is higher than the amount of standard premium you paid, it could result in you having to pay an additional amount ("assessment").
 There is a pre-selected limit to this assessment, but it’s important that you recognize and understand this risk.